Toni Johnson Scholars for Racial and Social Justice Program

 3. What commitments to community (e.g. Connections, mutual support, collective identity that bind individuals; importance of shared experiences, sense of belonging) and/or other strengths would you bring to the Toni Johnson Scholars program?

-Toni Johnson Scholars are MSW students in the School of Social Welfare who have experienced historical and contemporary marginalization and oppression.
+Toni Johnson Scholars are MSW students in the School of Social Welfare who display a commitment to service and social justice.
 Scholars receive an annual scholarship, mentoring, and professional development opportunities.

 Eligibility: